What is the storage structure for analytical dataflows?

 However, when the dataflow is analytical, the data is stored in Azure Data Lake Storage.
 A dataflow’s data and metadata is stored in a Common Data Model folder.
 Since a storage account might have multiple dataflows stored in it, a hierarchy of folders and subfolders has been introduced to help organize the data.
 Depending on the product the dataflow was created in, the folders and subfolders may represent workspaces (or environments), and then the dataflow’s Common Data Model folder.
 Inside the Common Data Model folder, both schema and data of the dataflow entities are stored.
 This structure follows the standards defined for Common Data Model.

 Common Data Model is a metadata structure defined to bring conformity and consistency for using data across multiple platforms.
-Common Data Model is not data storage.
-In fact, it's the way that the data is stored and defined.
+Common Data Model isn't data storage, it's the way that data is stored and defined.

 Common Data Model folders define how an entity's schema and its data should be stored.
-Inside Azure Data Lake Storage, data is organized in folders.
-Folders may represent a workspace or environment.
-Under those folders, subfolders for each dataflow will be created.
+In Azure Data Lake Storage, data is organized in folders.
+Folders can represent a workspace or environment.
+Under those folders, subfolders for each dataflow are created.

-Inside each dataflow folder, there are sub-folders for each entity and a metadata file named
+Each dataflow folder contains a subfolder for each entity and a metadata file named

 The metadata file: model.json

 model.json file is the metadata definition of the dataflow.
-This is the one file that contains all the dataflow’s metadata.
+This is the one file that contains all the dataflow metadata.
 It includes a list of entities, the columns, and their data types in each entity, the relationship between entities, and so on.
-This is the file that you can export from a dataflow easily, even if you don't have access to the Common Data Model folder structure.
+You can export this file from a dataflow easily, even if you don't have access to the Common Data Model folder structure.

-This JSON file is the file that you can use to migrate (or import) your dataflow into another workspace or environment.
+You can use this JSON file to migrate (or import) your dataflow into another workspace or environment.

-To learn exactly what the model.json metadata file includes, see The metadata file (model.json) for the Common Data Model.
+To learn exactly what the model.json metadata file includes, go to The metadata file (model.json) for Common Data Model.

-In addition to the metadata file, there are other subfolders inside the dataflow folder.
-A dataflow stores the data of each entity inside a subfolder with the entity's name on it.
-An entity’s data might be split into multiple data partitions stored in CSV format.
+In addition to the metadata file, the dataflow folder includes other subfolders.
+A dataflow stores the data for each entity in a subfolder with the entity's name.
+Data for an entity might be split into multiple data partitions, stored in CSV format.

-How can you see or access Common Data Model folders?
+How to see or access Common Data Model folders

-If you're using dataflows with storage provided by the product it was created in, you won't have access to those folders directly.
-In such cases, getting data from the dataflows requires using the Power Platform Dataflow connector available in the Get Data experience in Power BI, Power Apps, and Dynamics 35 Customer Insights products, or in Power BI Desktop.
+If you're using dataflows that use storage provided by the product they were created in, you won't have access to those folders directly.
+In such cases, getting data from the dataflows requires using the Microsoft Power Platform dataflow connector available in the Get data experience in the Power BI service, Power Apps, and Dynamics 35 Customer Insights products, or in Power BI Desktop.

-To see how dataflows and the internal Azure Data Lake integration work, see Dataflows and Azure Data Lake integration (Preview).
+To learn how dataflows and the internal Data Lake Storage integration work, go to Dataflows and Azure Data Lake integration (Preview).